-The HRS4R Working Group consists of staff and department/deputy heads from the HR and HR Development Department, the Legal Department, the Department of Gender Mainstreaming and Diversity, as well as the heads of the Works Council for the scientific university staff (official representation of scientific staff) and the Working Group for Equal Opportunities (operates on behalf of the researchers to prevent discrimination of any kind); they have been closely involved in the process since the beginning and were active in developing the Gap Analysis and the Action Plan.
+The Steering Group includes the Vice-Rector for Research and Innovation and the department heads of the HR and Legal Departments.
+The HRS4R Working Group consists of staff and department/deputy heads from the HR and HR Development Department, the Legal Department, the Department of Gender Mainstreaming and Diversity, as well as the heads of the Works Council for the scientific university staff (official representation of scientific staff) and the Working Group for Equal Opportunities (operates on behalf of the researchers to prevent discrimination of any kind); they have been closely involved in the process since the beginning and were active in developing the Gap Analysis, the Action Plan and the revised Action Plan.
 Researchers from levels R1 to R4 are present in the Working Group.
 Other staff with expertise can be invited to advise the Working Group as required.
 Over time and with eventual changes in the emphasis of the project, it could be prudent to invite new or other members to join the HRS4R working group when their expertise is appropriate.